Profile: Egypt armed forces chief Abdul Fattah al-Sisi

 Mutaz Abdul Fattah, a professor at Cairo University, also said Gen Sisi did not belong to the Muslim Brotherhood, writing on Twitter: "He is not a member of the Brotherhood; he is just a religious man."

-The newspaper, al-Tahrir, also reported that Gen Sisi had "strong ties with US officials on both diplomatic and military levels".
+In August 2012, the newspaper al-Tahrir also reported that Gen Sisi had "strong ties with US officials on both diplomatic and military levels".